deadc0de6/dotdrop/docs/howto/merge-files-when-installing.md

 # Merge files on install

-Dotdrop allows to merge multiple files into one using the jinja2's `include` directive.
+Dotdrop allows you to merge multiple files into one using Jinja2's `include` directive.

-For example let's consider you want to keep your `vimrc` split into multiple parts in dotdrop
+For example, let's assume you want to keep your `.vimrc` split into multiple parts in dotdrop:
 * `<dotpath>/vimrc.d/top`: top part of the file
 * `<dotpath>/vimrc.d/bottom`: bottom part of the file

-And you want dotdrop to merge all those files into `~/.vimrc` whenever you process your vimrc with dotdrop.
+And you want dotdrop to merge all those files into `~/.vimrc` whenever you process your .vimrc with dotdrop.

-First make sure `~/.vimrc` is present in your config file
+First make sure `~/.vimrc` is present in your config file:
 ```yaml
 ...
 dotfiles: